VictimMusundire/VictimMusundire/README.md

 #### Software development is my profession and sharing is my passion.

-Skilled Java Certified Professional with a demonstrated history of working in the banking and payment systems domain. l write code to create systems that are reliable and user-friendly.
+Creative software engineer with years of professional experience acquired in the banking industry. l write code to create systems that are reliable and user-friendly.
 Well-versed and actively involved in code reviews, with an aptitude to function within an agile team.

+• I'm an enterprise software developer and I specialize in Java and Spring technologies.
+• Oracle Certified Java Professional Developer.
+• VMware Certified Spring Professional Developer.
+• I have experience in building N-tier applications using various Java related technologies including the popular Spring & Springboot framework.

 <br/>
 <br/>